rohitmishra94/LLMs/direct_preference_optimization.md

 ## Implementation Deep Dive

-### Computing Log Probabilities
+### Computing Log Probabilities and Probability Ratios

-To implement DPO, we need to calculate log probabilities of responses.
-Here's how:
+To implement DPO with its KL-regularized loss, we need to calculate log probabilities and their ratios:

 ```python
 import torch